thebusfactor/p11/M1_Requirements/ENGR 301 Project 11 Project Proposal and Requirements Document.md

 ##### 6. Requires MVP Use Case 1, selects and deletes bus line of detection
 Goal statement: To be able to individually select a bus detection line/object of choice and remove it.

-Validity check: Software should check the area has been succesfully been removed and detection no longer occurs.
+Validity check: Software should check the area has successfully been removed, and detection no longer occurs.
-Exact sequence: Interface shows video feed of area, user selects shape of detection and deletes.
+Exact sequence: Interface shows a video feed of area, the user selects the shape of detection and deletes.
 Relationship of input and output: The detection areas dictate the output of the system.

 Use Case Body
 Summary: This use case describes the interactions between the user and the system when attempting to delete a detection line.
 Actors:  Client/General user
-Effect of Parameters: If the user doesn't not have a working mouse they cannot proceed past this point.
+Effect of Parameters: If the user doesn't have a working mouse they cannot proceed past this point.
 Main Success Scenario:

 *Actions of actors:* | *Actions of system:*